Walrus: everything you need to know about WAL

 The technology behind Walrus

-Walrus is built for so-called “blob storage”: storing large, unstructured files in a verifiable manner.
+Walrus is built for so-called “blob storage”: storing large, unstructured files in a verifiable way.

 The Walrus ecosystem